embarq/ezmind/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+The ezmind app was created for illustrating integration with [vis.js](http://visjs.org/) library.
+Ezmind is a dummy-mindmap-like app

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.